WP Rocket Settings – Ultimate Guide to Website Speed

 Addon Tab

-This tab lists WP Rocket-compatible add-ons without any configuration needed.
-You can toggle on addons listed on this page if it extend the plugin’s functionality and performance for your site.
+This tab lists WP Rocket-compatible add-ons that require no configuration.
+You can enable add-ons listed on this page if they enhance the plugin’s functionality and performance on your site.

 Here is a quick rundown of the available add-ons.

-- Varnish – Auto detect Varnish on your web host server and purge its cache whenever WP Rocket purges its own cache to ensure content is always up to date.
+• Varnish – Auto-detect Varnish on your web host server and purge its cache whenever WP Rocket purges its cache, ensuring content is always up to date.

 Image Optimization Tab